Tropical Travel Tips an overview Recently updated !

 Sun Block.
 The tropical sun can hammer you.
 You will never see the people of the Caribbean standing in the sun idly.
 They sit in the shade.
 Don’t be afraid to wear a long sleeve shirt if you need it for part of your time here to avoid over exposure to sun.
 I favor a large brimmed straw hat and Expat uses scarves.
 Be careful with any loose fitting clothing or scarves on open wheeled vehicles.

 Cash – Bring some cash and have access to some more (hide it artfully with two or more people if possible).
 You can exchange your dollars for pesos.
 Don’t spend in dollars or other currencies you will be more targeted as a tourist.
 Get the local currency.
-You can spend dollars but dollars say I am a rich American.
+You can spend dollars but dollars say I am a rich foreigner.
 If you go to an ATM go to one where there is a guard.
 It is possible to use debit/credit to withdraw pesos from banks.
 Be sure to notify your card issuers prior so that no debit/credit card gets frozen for suspicious over seas activity and keep the international collect (or otherwise) number with you in case you need to call them.
 It is also a good idea to investigate the cost of ATM and other transaction fees while here.
 We have a card that refunds all our ATM fees.

 Snacks, bring some portable snacks that are not sensitive to the heat.
 Bring enough food for the first day or even to last the duration.
 It is a money saver and those little snacks can be handy through out your stay.
 No fresh fruits and veggies through customs of course.